Honours Program

 How do I contact potential supervisors?

-Once you have identified a small set of supervisors you are interested in working with, you can prepare emails for each person.
-It often helps to let potential supervisors know why you are interested in their area of research and to attach an unofficial transcript, CV, and/or resume to the email.
-These documents can give them an idea of your interests and background.
-Some best practices for emails include making sure that you are using professional language, adding your student ID number to your closing, and addressing people by their title (e.g., Dr., Professor).
+Once you have identified a small set of supervisors you are interested in working with, prepare emails for each potential supervisor.
+These emails should describe why you are interested in their area of research and include an unofficial transcript and CV or resume.
+Remember to use professional language, adding your student ID number to your closing, and addressing people by their title (e.g., Dr., Professor).
 If you mention that you are open to discussing their research and any opportunities for an honours project, be sure to also mention your general availability (e.g., Wednesday mornings, all day Friday), so they can suggest a more specific time based on their schedule.
-Another way to prepare is by reading recent publications from the lab and familiarizing yourself with the lab鈥檚 website and members (e.g., lab managers, current graduate students).
+Another way to prepare is by reading recent publications from the lab.

 When should I contact potential supervisors?